 According to GPT-5, the words ‘Scientific Foundation Models’ first appeared on the internet in July 2023.
 If this is accurate, we were among the first to introduce this term.

-We are a multidisciplinary team combining expertise in physics, chemistry, materials science, and computer science.
-Our group brings together PIs, postdocs, and students from Michigan, along with our collaborators across the globe, to build foundation models that are scalable and practically useful.
-We collaborate closely with domain experts to ensure models respect scientific constraints, are interpretable, and can be integrated directly into experimental and simulation workflows.
+A multidisciplinary team combining expertise in physics, chemistry, materials science, and computer science.
+Our group brings together PIs, postdocs, and students from Michigan, along with our collaborators across the globe.
+We collaborate closely with domain experts to ensure models respect scientific constraints.